 Lenovo Yoga Tab 3 ($130)

 A tablet with a 10.1-inch display for well under $200 is not to be scoffed at.
-Thankfully, this is a major improvement over the original, fuzzy-screened A10.
-This time around the resolution is 1,920 × 1,200 pixels, there’s a 1.5GHz quad-core processor, 2GB of RAM, 16GB of storage, an 8-megapixel camera, and a 7,000mAh battery for up to 10 hours of juice on the go.
-It also runs Android 4.4 out of the box, but can be updated to Android 5.0 Lollipop.
+The resolution is only 1280 x 800 pixels, but the display is flanked by dual front-facing stereo speakers on the top edge.
+There’s a 1.4GHz quad-core processor, 2GB of RAM, and 16GB of storage inside with room for a MicroSD card.
+The main camera is rated at 5-megapixels and there’s a 2-megapixel front-facing camera.
+There’s also a hefty 7,000mAh battery for up to 10 hours of juice on the go.
+It runs Android 7.1 out of the box, with a handful of Lenovo apps.
 To put it simply, this tablet is an absolute bargain.